AlexandrZl/cordova-plugin-local-notifications/README.md

 ## Important Notice

+If the app is in background, it must not be launched but put in foreground.
+To avoid launching the app in this case, add the following in your config.xml file:
+`<preference name="AndroidLaunchMode" value="singleInstance"/>`

 Please make sure that you always read the tagged README for the version you're using.

 See the _0.8_ branch if you cannot upgrade.
 Further development for `v0.9-beta` will happen here.
 The `0.9-dev` and `ios10` branches are obsolate and will be removed soon.